 When storing beech mushrooms, refrigerate them in their original packaging.
 If purchased individually or in non-breathable packaging, place them in a brown paper bag and refrigerate.
 Beech mushrooms usually keep up to 10 days when stored properly in the refrigerator.

-Mushrooms remain an excellent resource for controlling calorie intakes while adding important nutrients to any diet.
-They also contain vital vitamins and minerals that can support a healthy immune system1.
+Mushrooms remain an excellent resource for controlling calorie intakes while adding nutrients to any diet.
+They also contain vitamins and minerals that may support a healthy lifestyle.

 Beech Mushroom Nutritional Profile